FAQ

 No, we welcome people of all backgrounds to join our events and receptions across the country; our goal is to create a stronger and mutually supportive ecosystem for everyone.

-LBAN’s Programs at Stanford
+LBAN’s Programs

 The program cost is based on a tiered system according to the applicant company’s revenue in the previous year: